Five Ways (Aquinas): Explanation

-Quinta Via: Argument from Final Cause or Ends
+Fifth way: Argument from Final Cause or Ends

 Summary

 We see various objects that lack intelligence in the world behaving in regular ways.
 This cannot be due to chance since then they would not behave with predictable results.
 So their behavior must be set.
 But it cannot be set by themselves since they are non-intelligent and have no notion of how to set behavior.
 Therefore, their behavior must be set by something else, and by implication something that must be intelligent.
 This everyone understands to be God.

 Explanation

 This is also known as the Teleological Argument.
 However, it is not a "Cosmic Watchmaker" argument from design (see below).
 Instead, as the 1920 Dominican translation puts it, The fifth way is taken from the governance of the world.

 The Fifth Way uses Aristotle's final cause.
-Aristotle argued that a complete explanation of an object will involve knowledge of how it came to be (efficient cause), what material it consists of (material cause), how that material is structured (formal cause), and the specific behaviors associated with the type of thing it is (final cause).
+Aristotle argued that a complete explanation of an object will involve knowledge of how it came to be (efficient cause), what material it consists of (material cause), what makes it what it is (formal cause), and the thing that it works toward (final cause).
 The concept of final causes involves the concept of dispositions or "ends": a specific goal or aim towards which something strives.
 For example, acorns regularly develop into oak trees but never into sea lions.
 The oak tree is the "end" towards which the acorn "points," its disposition, even if it fails to achieve maturity.
-The aims and goals of intelligent beings is easily explained by the fact that they consciously set those goals for themselves.
-The implication is that if something has a goal or end towards which it strives, it is either because it is intelligent or because something intelligent is guiding it.
+The implication is that if something has an end towards which it strives, it is either because it is intelligent or because something intelligent is guiding it.

 It must be emphasized that this argument is distinct from the design argument associated with William Paley and the Intelligent Design movement.
-The latter implicitly argue that objects in the world do not have inherent dispositions or ends, but, like Paley's watch, will not naturally have a purpose unless forced to do some outside agency.
-The latter also focus on complexity and interworking parts as the effect needing explanation, whereas the Fifth Way takes as its starting point any regularity.
-(E.g., that an eye has a complicated function therefore a design therefore a designer) but an argument from final cause (e.g., that the pattern that things exist with a purpose itself allows us to recursively arrive at God as the ultimate source of purpose without being constrained by any external purpose).
+The latter implicitly argue that objects in the world do not have inherent dispositions or ends, but, like Paley's watch, will not naturally have a purpose unless forced to due some outside agency.
+The latter also focus on complexity and interworking parts as the effect needing explanation (e.g., that an eye has a complicated function therefore a design therefore a designer), whereas the Fifth Way takes as its starting point any regularity (e.g., that the pattern that things exist with an end itself allows us to recursively arrive at God as the ultimate source of ends without being constrained by any external end).